pereznetworks/TD-Project9/README.md

       Step 2:  Download project files and start to map out the App

-          A: from from project files...
+          from from project files...

              imported css and 'container' div into ./src/App.js

-             edited only as much html so that mockup of app would load
+             edited html into jsx format so that...

+                app would load  and look exactly like the app-mockup

-          b: Studied mock-up index.html and project speqs
+      Step 3:   Studied app-mockup and project speqs

-              the app should have
+              the app should have at least..

                   a header component